Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 Motivation, time, commitments and ‘busy’ were never blockers to showing up for myself.

-I also didn’t realise that netball cared for so many elements of my wellness;
+I also didn’t realise that netball cared for so many elements of my wellbeing;

 Body;